Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `cpu_count` - How many CPUs are present.
 It includes the bootstrap processor.
 * `cpus` - Pointer to an array of `cpu_count` pointers to `struct limine_mp_info` structures.

 > [!NOTE]
-> The presence of this request will prompt the bootloader to bootstrap
-> the secondary processors.
-This will not be done if this request is not present.

-> [!NOTE]
 > The MTRRs of APs will be synchronised by the bootloader to match